Taking a P&O Mini Cruise from the UK to Amsterdam

 But a real negative to note is that you must be prepared for some mammoth queues!

 Getting onto the boat is no problem, as people will board over the space of a few hours and therefore passport control can keep things moving.
 However, getting off the boat is another matter altogether.
 Although this is a mini-cruise, the boats can hold over 900 passengers, and they all want to get off and get through passport control at the same time – so be prepared to queue and wait.

 Do you get seasick?

-When I travelled via boat, it was the middle of December and the weather wasn’t too pleasant.
+When I traveled via boat, it was the middle of December and the weather wasn’t too pleasant.
 There were high winds making the journey a bit turbulent.
-(Not sure if you can call it turbulence when travelling via sea, but I’m going with that word anyway.)
+(Not sure if you can call it turbulence when traveling via sea, but I’m going with that word anyway.)

 The rough sea did make the boat sway from side to side.
 When I was walking around the boat, it was difficult for me to put one foot in front of the other and walk in a straight line.
 I felt drunk, and this did make me feel quite seasick.

 However, I rather enjoyed the motion when laying down in my bed – it was like someone was rocking me to sleep.

 In the summer months, I assume the sailing would be much calmer, with the option of enjoying the sunset and/or sunrise from one of the viewing decks.
 I’ll let you know and update this part should I ever take a mini summer cruise, but if you have experienced this, please do let us know about it in the comments below.